jeangiraldoo/markup.nvim/README.md

   - LaTex

 - Automatically:

-  - Capitalizes the first letter of headings.
+  - Capitalizes the first letter of headings
-  - Continues unordered lists.
+  - Continues unordered lists

+- Format the word under the cursor or visual selection as:

+  - Bold
+  - Italic
+  - Bold + Italic
+  - Inline or multiline code block
+  - Inline or multiline quote block

 ## 📋 Requirements